 Yet not one member of the new local management team questioned the decision to cut resources and focus on profitability before sales growth and market reputation.
 They are trying to deal with thousands of small scale issues on a daily basis, which, when you take two steps back, all come down to a lack of investment and resources in the sales channel.
 So they are chasing their own tail and spending huge amounts of time arguing over the wrong decisions, instead of tackling the elephant in the room – you can’t grow sales and rebuild reputation if you don’t invest in your sales channel (they sell to dealers, not direct).

-Again we feel this goes back to a lack of clarity on what they should be focussing on – sales growth – and a lack of courage to bring up the issue of resources with head office.
+Again we feel this goes back to a lack of clarity on what they should be focusing on – sales growth – and a lack of courage to bring up the issue of resources with head office.
 Or at least pointing out that you can’t achieve both objectives (profitability and growth) at the same time given the poor starting point and the lack of resources.

 The quality of decision making depends not just of the right question/issue being tabled for decision, though.
 It also depends on a few other crucial factors: